 Where 2 or more cases of confirmed COVID-19 are identified Outbreak management must be followed.
 Please refer to the Trust Infection Prevention & Control Policy manual -outbreak management section for further guidance.
-Please refer to Appendix 10.

 28. Identification of Contacts Patient Exposures

 In-patients who are known to have been exposed to a confirmed COVID-19 patient should be isolated or cohorted until 14 days after last exposure.